POTASSIUM Overview Information

 Possibly Effective for:

 - Dental pain.
-Some research suggests that using a toothpaste that contains potassium nitrite reduces tooth sensitivity.
+Some research shows that using a toothpaste that contains potassium nitrite reduces tooth sensitivity.
 However, these toothpastes might still be less effective than other standard toothpastes.

 - Alzheimer's disease.